celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

 powers of two(with 256 being a current limit) as unique values possible for the metric, so it won't put pressure on the metrics backend.

-For in Go code examples on other metric instruments consult [Uptrace Otel docs](https://uptrace.dev/opentelemetry/go-metrics.html#getting-started).
+For Go code examples on other metric instruments consult [Uptrace Otel docs](https://uptrace.dev/opentelemetry/go-metrics.html#getting-started).

 #### Backends Connection